mpeeples2008/ArchNetSci/_book/08-spatial-interaction.md

 The model output $E_{ij}$ is, according to Menze and Ur, meant to approximate the movement of people among nodes across the landscape.
 In order to evaluate this function, we replicate the results of the Menze and Ur paper with one small change.
 We drop the bottom 50% smallest sites from consideration due to the large sample size to keep run times manageable (but this could certainly be changed in the code below).
 We use the replication data set provided by Menze and Ur online [here](https://dataverse.harvard.edu/dataset.xhtml;jsessionid=adeb8ff43c833f1efe447dc9e8ba?persistentId=hdl%3A1902.1%2F17731&version=&q=&fileTypeGroupFacet=%22Text%22&fileAccess=&fileTag=&fileSortField=type&fileSortOrder=).

 Let's read in the data, omit the rows without site volume estimates, and then remove the lowest 50% of sites in terms of volume values.
 We then plot the sites with points scaled by site volume.
+[Download the data here to follow along](data/menze_ur_sites.csv).

 ```r